Tokyo Joe (film): Production

 The film was Sessue Hayakawa's first postwar project and served as a revitalization of his career.
 From 1937 to 1949, Hayakawa had been in France, first as an actor and then was caught up in the German occupation, living ostensibly as an artist, selling watercolors.
 After joining the French Resistance, he aided Allied flyers during the war.
-When Humphrey Bogart's production company tracked him down to offer him a role in Tokyo Joe, the American Consulate investigated Hayakawa's activities during the war before issuing a work permit.
+When Humphrey Bogart's production company, Santana Pictures, tracked him down to offer him a role in Tokyo Joe, the American Consulate investigated Hayakawa's activities during the war before issuing a work permit.

-Principal filming for Tokyo Joe took place from January 4 to the end of February 1949 on the Columbia Pictures studio lot, not on location in Tokyo, Japan.
-A second photographic unit was dispatched by Columbia to Tokyo to collect exterior scene shots and was the first movie company allowed to film in postwar Japan.
+Principal filming for Tokyo Joe took place from January 4 to the end of February 1949 on the Columbia Pictures studio lot.
+A second unit, led by director Arthur S. Black Jr. and cinematographer Joseph Biroc, went to Tokyo to collect exterior scene shots and was the first American film production to film in postwar Japan.

 The use of a Lockheed Hudson bomber converted into cargo hauling is featured with both interiors, and aerial sequences revolving around the aircraft.

+This was Stuart Heisler's first of two features starring Bogart, the other was Chain Lightning that also completed in 1949 but was held up in release until 1950.